rsaunders100/DataAccess/README.md

 Usage
 -----

  1. **Create a data parser**

    When you fet the data over HTTP you get back a inputstream containing the HTTP response.
 A data parser simply takes that input stream and converts it to a data object of your choice.
 Just implement `IDataAccessObjectParser<T>` Where `T` is your output data object type.

- E.g.

      		public class MyParser implements IDataAccessObjectParser<MyDataObject>
 			{